tiannian/llvm2yul/docs/mapping-rule.md

 ### Basic Type

-For now, only a subset of LLVM IT first class type are supported.
 Since Yul only supports u256, all floating-point related types and vector related types are not supported.
 This means `llvm2yul` only supported these following basic LLVM IR type.

 - Void
 - Integer